-Posted by Stephen Hopkins on Wednesday, September 12, 2018 Under: Guest Security Articles
+Posted by Stephen Hopkins on Wednesday, September 12, 2018 Under: Manned Security Warrington

 You have probably noticed yourself, that most shops and offices now employ security officers.
 Generally these security officers will be located somewhere near the front door, either sitting at a reception desk, monitoring CCTV or standing at the front door.